cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/conda-removal.md

-However, especially because the `conda list` output does not list a channel name where it is `defaults`, the safest approach may be to list everything that is *not* from conda-forge, and then remove these packages unless they are from known free channels.
+However, especially because the `conda list` output does not list a channel name where it is `defaults`, the safest approach may be to list everything that is *not* from `conda-forge`, and then remove these packages unless they are from known free channels.
 So after activating the environment, you could type:

 {{<command>}}